About the Parramatta Electorate

 Parramatta is one of 65 original electorates at the 1901 Election.
 The electorate of Parramatta is named after the city covered by the electoral division in the heart of Sydney’s west.
 The name 'Parramatta' is believed to be:

-• the Dharuk word for 'head of the river', or
+• the Dharug word for 'head of the river', or

 • derived from an Aboriginal word meaning 'place where the eels lie down' or 'dark jungle head of a river', or